-- Name and address of the owner of record and adjoining lands.
+Name and address of the owner of record and adjoining lands.
 Name and address of person or firm preparing the map (if different).
-Scale of map, north point and date. - 2.
+Scale of map, north point and date.

 Survey or sketch of the property showing existing features, including contours (if available), structures, roads, rights of way, land use and deed restrictions.
-And utility locations and easements, to include water, sewer, garbage and electric power. - 3.
-Site plan showing proposed structure(s), locations and land use areas; streets, driveways, traffic circulation, parking and loading spaces and pedestrian walks; landscaping plans, including site grading, landscape design and screening. - 4.
+And utility locations and easements, to include water, sewer, garbage and electric power.

+Site plan showing proposed structure(s), locations and land use areas; streets, driveways, traffic circulation, parking and loading spaces and pedestrian walks; landscaping plans, including site grading, landscape design and screening.

 Construction sequence and time schedule for completion of each phase for buildings, parking spaces and landscaped areas of the entire development.

-Section 603 - Objectives for Review
+Section 503 - Objectives for Review

-- A. In considering its action, the Commission shall consider and may impose appropriate conditions and safeguards with respect to the objectives below. - B. The Commission shall review the site plan map and supporting data before approval or approval with stated conditions, or disapproval, is given, and shall take into consideration the following objectives: - 1.
+A. In considering its action, the Commission shall consider and may impose appropriate conditions and safeguards with respect to the objectives below.

+B. The Commission shall review the site plan map and supporting data before approval or approval with stated conditions, or disapproval, is given, and shall take into consideration the following objectives:

 Maximum safety of pedestrian and vehicular circulation between the site and the street network including location, number and width of access points, curve radii at access points, acceleration or deceleration lanes on adjacent public streets, sight distance improvements, shared access with adjoining properties, and location of sidewalks and/or other walkways.
 Particular consideration shall be given to visibility at intersections, to traffic flow and control, to pedestrian safety and convenience, and to access in case of an emergency.

-2. Adequacy of circulation, parking and loading facilities.
-Adequacy of onsite circulation, parking, and loading facilities, with particular attention to safety including aisle widths to accommodate emergency vehicles, traffic movement patterns and location of parking areas to prevent conflicts with entering and exiting traffic onto a public street, location of loading docks and number and size of parking spaces including those with handicapped specifications.
+Adequacy of circulation, parking and loading facilities.
+Adequacy of on-site circulation, parking, and loading facilities, with particular attention to safety including aisle widths to accommodate emergency vehicles, traffic movement patterns and location of parking areas to prevent conflicts with entering and exiting traffic onto a public street, location of loading docks and number and size of parking spaces including those with handicapped specifications.

-Particular consideration shall be given to the items in (I) above and effect of noise, glare, or odors on adjoining properties.
+Particular consideration shall be given to the items in (l) above and effect of noise, glare, or odors on adjoining properties.
 Refuse and service areas should be included in this consideration.
 Provisions for snow removal should also be made.

-- 3. Adequacy of landscaping, screening and setbacks with regard to achieving maximum compatibility and protection to adjacent property.
-Particular consideration shall be given to preservation of existing vegetation, visibility of unsightly or incompatible areas from the road and adjoining properties and the adequacy of landscaping materials to meet seasonal conditions, soils conditions and light on the site. - 4.
-Protection of existing or proposed renewable energy resources, such as solar collectors and windmills, on this and adjoining properties. - 5.
+Adequacy of landscaping, screening and setbacks with regard to achieving maximum compatibility and protection to adjacent property.
+Particular consideration shall be given to preservation of existing vegetation, visibility of unsightly or incompatible areas from the road and adjoining properties and the adequacy of landscaping materials to meet seasonal conditions, soils conditions and light on the site.

+Protection of existing or proposed renewable energy resources, such as solar collectors and windmills, on this and adjoining properties.

 Adequate stormwater management measures to ensure that no additional stormwater runoff is generated beyond the boundaries of the property and that existing drainage patterns are not altered in a manner which impacts neighboring properties, town highways or surface waters.
 Plans for handling stormwater runoff shall utilize the best available technology to minimize off-site stormwater runoff, increase on-site infiltration, and encourage natural filtration functions.

-Section 604 - Objectives for Review, Special Use Exceptions
+Section 504 - Objectives for Review, Special Use Exceptions

-- A. Special Public uses as defined in these regulations consist of: - 1.
-State- or community-owned and operated institutions and facilities. - 2.
-Public and private schools and other educational institutions certified by the state Department of Education. - 3.
-Churches and other places of worship, convents, and parish houses. - 4.
+Special Public uses as defined in these regulations consist of:

+State- or community-owned and operated institutions and facilities.
+Public and private schools and other educational institutions certified by the state Department of Education.
+Churches and other places of worship, convents, and parish houses.
 Public and private hospitals.
+Regional solid waste management facilities certified under 10 V.S.A.
+Chapter 159 Hazardous waste management facilities for which a notice of intent to construct has been received under 10 V.S.A. § 6606a.